Dungyichao/Google-Cloud-Storage-and-Line-API/README.md

     ]
 }'
 ```
 We will use [Postman](https://www.postman.com/) to send the above request for testing if everything working great.
+LINE user should receive ```Hello, world1``` from the channel.
 <p align="center">
 <img src="/image/postman.jpg" height="100%" width="100%">